Joseph Blankholm

 About:

-My research focuses on atheism, secularism, and the meaning of religion.
+My research focuses on the variety among the nonreligious, including atheism and spirituality.
 My first book, The Secular Paradox: On the Religiosity of the Not Religious, was published by NYU Press in 2022.
 It’s an ethnography that relies on several years of fieldwork among very secular Americans to explain why being secular can feel so weirdly religious.
 Here’s a YouTube video in which I discuss the book and how it’s led to my more recent research.
 Here are two podcast episodes in which I’m interviewed about the book.
 And here are a couple of reviews of the book that really understand what I was trying to accomplish.

-I’m currently conducting an intergenerational study of religion, spirituality, and values that is funded by a $2.8m grant from the John Templeton Foundation.
-The research is part of the Longitudinal Study of Generations, which sociologist Vern Bengtson began in 1970.
-The current wave includes the fifth-generation descendants of the original participants.
+I’m currently writing a book about the secular and spiritual traditions that nonreligious people participate in, which is based on an intergenerational study of religion, spirituality, and values that was funded by a $2.8m grant from the John Templeton Foundation.
+The research was part of the Longitudinal Study of Generations, which sociologist Vern Bengtson began in 1970.
+This last wave included the fifth-generation descendants of the original participants.

 In the spring of 2021, I fielded the largest survey ever of organized nonbelievers in the U.S. (n=12,370).
 I’ve published an essay on the beliefs of nonbelievers that relies on the data, and I’m currently working on several other essays, including a study of secular feelings.